Woodstock: Media coverage

 Very few reporters from outside the immediate area were on the scene.
 During the first few days of the festival, national media coverage emphasized the problems.
 Front-page headlines in the Daily News read "Traffic Uptight at Hippiefest" and "Hippies Mired in a Sea of Mud".
 The New York Times ran an editorial titled "Nightmare in the Catskills", which read in part, "The dreams of marijuana and rock music that drew 300,000 fans and hippies to the Catskills had little more sanity than the impulses that drive the lemmings to march to their deaths in the sea.
 They ended in a nightmare of mud and stagnation ...
 What kind of culture is it that can produce so colossal a mess?"
 Coverage became more positive by the end of the festival, in part because the parents of concertgoers called the media and told them, based on their children's phone calls, that their reporting was misleading.

 The New York Times covered the prelude to the festival and the move from Wallkill to Bethel.
-Barnard Collier, who reported from the event for The New York Times, asserts that he was pressured by on-duty editors at the paper to write a misleadingly negative article about the event.
+Barnard Collier, who reported from the event for The New York Times, asserted that he was pressured by on-duty editors at the paper to write a misleadingly negative article about the event.
 According to Collier, this led to acrimonious discussions and his threat to refuse to write the article until the paper's executive editor, James Reston, agreed to let him write the article as he saw fit.
 The eventual article dealt with issues of traffic jams and minor lawbreaking, but went on to emphasize cooperation, generosity, and the good nature of the festival goers.
 When the festival was over, Collier wrote another article about the exodus of fans from the festival site and the lack of violence at the event.
 The chief medical officer for the event and several local residents were quoted as praising the festival goers.

 Middletown, New York's Times Herald-Record, the only local daily newspaper, editorialized against the law that banned the festival from Wallkill.
-During the festival a rare Saturday edition was published.
+During the festival, a rare Saturday edition was published.
 The paper had the only phone line running out of the site, and it used a motorcyclist to get stories and pictures from the impassable crowd to the newspaper's office 35 mi away in Middletown.

+East Village Other reported, before Woodstock Music and Arts Fair in the 14 August 1969 issue, and after the event in the 20 August 1969 issue.